rainbowchook/face-app-api/README.md

 Deploys a single stack from /bin/faces.cdk.project.ts, with the environment set through environment variables.

+This CDK app is created from the TypeScript template.
 All source code located in /lib folder.
 Assets (docker-compose file and Postgresql init script) located in /lib/assets.

 The stack is created by calling the constructor of each construct in sequence and destructuring the instance returned as a readonly property:

-1. The VPC Construct does a lookup that dynamically returns the default VPC configurations based on the current context.
+1. The VPC construct does a lookup that dynamically returns the default VPC configurations based on the current context.
-2. The SecurityGroup Construct sets the ingress and egress rules - allowing inbound traffic only for SSH (TCP port 22), HTTP (TCP port 80) and HTTPS (TCP port 443), and allowing all outbound traffic
+2. The SecurityGroup construct takes the vpc above as props and sets the ingress and egress rules - allowing inbound traffic only for SSH (TCP port 22), HTTP (TCP port 80) and HTTPS (TCP port 443), and allowing all outbound traffic
-3.
+3. The ServerRole construct is created for the EC2 instance to assume as the service principal, and is configured with customer-managed policies created earlier with the necessary permissions - EC2instance and DockerOps.
+This role will be attached to the EC2 instance during the launching of the EC2 instance.
+4. The EC2SpotInstance construct receives the vpc, serverRole and server security groups as props and returns the ec2SpotInstance as a readonly property.
+Its constructor invokes a new instance of custom class SpotInstance which inherits from the Instance class, receiving an extra property - launch template options for a spot instance - from within custom SpotInstanceProps that inherits from InstanceProps.
+5. The commands are added to an instance of UserData for Linux before being rendered for use in the ec2SpotInstance construct and added to the ec2SpotInstance construct.

 #### User Data script for EC2 instance initialisation